the1lab/1lab/src/index.lagda.md

 ## Order theory

-The study of sets equipped with a notion of precendence, or containment;
+The study of sets equipped with a notion of precedence, or containment;
 while the theory of [[partial orders]] is naturally seen as a restriction of the theory of categories, formalising these concepts separately leads to cleaner mathematics.